ARM-software/acle/main/acle.md

 * when applied to a function the compiler emits multiple versions based on the arguments.
-  * One of them is implicitly the `default`.
-  * If the `default` matches with another explicitly provided version in the same translation unit, then the compiler can emit only one function instead of the two.
-The explicitly provided version shall be preferred.
 * If a name is not recognized the compiler should ignore it[^fmv-note-ignore].

 [^fmv-note-ignore]: The intention is to support the usecase of newer code if